Athletics and Recreation

 Fitness Classes and Programs

 Campus Recreation offers a full schedule of free lunchtime and evening activities taught by certified student instructors.
-Activities include a variety of the latest trends including: Spinning®, Ugifit®, Boot Camp, Zumba(R), Yoga and Pilates.
+Activities include a variety of the latest trends including: Spinning®, Barre, Ugifit®, Boot Camp, Zumba(R), Yoga and Pilates.

 For more information about fitness and aerobics classes, visit the Quinnipiac Athletics website.